 Together these two legendary fighters had forged an unlikely partnership of equals, sharing adventures, danger, and eventually love.
-But when Tiger forfeited an important sword dance to rescue Del, he broke his sword code of honor—and his sentence was death.
+But when Tiger forfeited an important sword dance to rescue Del, he broke his sworn code of honor—and his sentence was death.

 But as Tiger and Del struggle to escape, Tiger’s long-dormant power begins to manifest.
 He falls victim to visions he cannot dismiss, dreams of a dead woman luring him into the crystal sands of the Punja, the South’s deadliest desert.
-“Find me,” she bids him.
-“And take up your sword.”
+“Find me,” she bids him, “and take up the sword.”

 Jennifer Roberson is the author of the Sword-Dancer Saga and the Chronicles of the Cheysuli, and collaborated with Melanie Rawn and Kate Elliott on the historical fantasy The Golden Key, a finalist for the World Fantasy Award.
 She has also… More about Jennifer Roberson